*This is a paid post

-When Hubby and I got married we knew we wanted to make the best foundations possible for when we had children, living in an area with low crime rates, good schools and many public amenities nearby.
+When Dave and I got married we knew we wanted to make the best foundations possible for when we had children, living in an area with low crime rates, good schools and many public amenities nearby.
 It was at this point that we moved out of London, outside of the M25, and into somewhere a bit greener, to a house that we couldn’t have been able to afford in London, with a big garden and a nice town just a few minutes walk away.

 But now, over five years later, I realise that the choice we made, to buy this house, and move to this area, was actually luck rather than a conscious decision.
-We fell in love with the house and it happened to be a short drive from Hubby’s parents.
+We fell in love with the house and it happened to be a short drive from Dave’s parents.
 It’s only since having children that I’ve started to appreciate everything that we have on our doorstep.

 We’re able to walk to school, to the park, to the doctors and the dentist.
 I’m even able to walk to work which I know is such a luxury and something I really appreciate.
 Our basic quality of life is pretty good – we’ve so much available to us, most of which we take for granted.

 But when I read the uSwitch Better Family Life Index, I realised that not everyone is so fortunate.
 It shows how much aspects of family life can vary from one end of the country to the other.
 It’s hard to think that some parts of the UK still don’t have phone signal, let alone good internet download speeds, with Cornwall having just 13.9% mobile phone coverage!

 The Index also covers the more basic aspects of day to day life – from average salaries to the cost of nursery places.
 Although we don’t pay for childcare, and both Dave and I work, there are times when I would like to have more time with the children, when I would like to cut out some of the stresses of everyday life and where I would like to, simply, save money.

 We can’t easily change our annual salary, the cost of childcare or the amount of time we have as a family.
 But we can make the most of the time we have, the things we have available to us and the budgets we have too.